Market Watch - October 2020

 International Developed Markets – Maintain all weightings.

-Emerging Markets – Maintain all weightings.
+Emerging Markets – Maintain reduced weightings.

 Multi-sector Bond Funds – Maintain all weightings.